YunoHost/doc/pages/01.administrate/05.install/install.md

 ## ![](image://tada.png?resize=32&classes=inline) Congratz!

 You now have a pretty well configured server.
 If you're new to YunoHost, we recommend to have a look at [the guided tour](/overview).
-You should also be able to [install applications](/apps).
+You should also be able to [install your favourite applications](/apps).
 Don't forget to [configure backups](/backups) !